aaronhma/algorithms/math/src/gcd-lcm/README.md

 $$\frac{ab}{gcd(a,b)}$$

-A possible implementation, that cleverly avoid integer overflows by first dividing $a$ with the GCD before multiplying it with $b$ is shown below:
+A possible implementation, that cleverly avoids integer overflows by first dividing $a$ with the GCD before multiplying it with $b$ is shown below:

 ```cpp
 int lcm(int a, int b) {